LangGraph for autonomous AI agents: state machines that actually loop

 LangGraph is a framework built on top of LangChain for creating AI agents that need state management and non-linear control flow.
 If your agent needs to loop, branch, retry failed steps, or pause for human approval, LangGraph gives you the primitives to build that without writing a custom state machine from scratch.

 LangGraph is a framework for building stateful, multi-actor applications with LLMs.
-It extends LangChain by adding:
+It extends LangChain with a few specific things:

-• Graph-based workflow definition where nodes represent actions and edges define transitions between states
+• Graph-based workflow definitions, where nodes are actions and edges define transitions

-• Built-in state management that persists across agent execution steps and can be saved for long-running workflows
+• Built-in state management that persists across agent execution steps and survives long-running workflows

-• Cyclical execution support allowing agents to loop back to previous steps based on conditions or outcomes
+• Cyclical execution, so agents can loop back to previous steps based on conditions or outcomes

-• Human-in-the-loop patterns for adding approval steps or human intervention at critical decision points
+• Human-in-the-loop patterns for approval steps or interventions at specific decision points

-• Checkpointing and persistence to save agent state and resume execution after interruptions
+• Checkpointing and persistence to save agent state and resume after interruptions

 LangChain agents work fine for simple tool-calling.
 But try building an agent that needs to loop back to a previous step based on output quality, or pause for human approval, or run two tasks in parallel and merge the results.
 That's where plain LangChain agents fall apart.